Multi-entity accounting and tracking dimensions

 | Entity on records | Entity may appear on payloads or query parameters | Campfire, Dualentry |

-| Rich dimensions, scoped connection | One company per connection; dimensions are fields | Acumatica, MYOB-Acumatica |
+| Rich dimensions, scoped connection | One company per connection; branches are dimensions on records (all branches returned together — filter by BranchID) | Acumatica, MYOB-Acumatica |

 | Enterprise dimensions | company_id / subsidiary_id / worktags carry entity meaning | Intuit Enterprise Suite, Workday |